 Director of Athletics

-This is Seamus Brophy's ninth year of teaching and his fifth at St. Patrick's.
+This is Seamus Brophy's tenth year of teaching and his sixth at St. Patrick's.
 He competed at the highest level himself at John Hay High School, where he was, All League, All Section, captain and MVP of the football team in 1994 and captain, MVP, All League, All Section, and All-American in lacrosse in 1995.
 He received his bachelors degree from SUNY Purchase and his master of arts from Manhattanville College and spent five years teaching at Rye Country Day School before coming to St. Patrick's.

 Assistant Director of Athletics

-Damien Williams is entering his first year as a member of the St. Patrick's physical education and athletic departments.
+Damien Williams is entering his second year as a member of the St. Patrick's physical education and athletic departments.
 A native of Pittsburgh,Pa., he received a bachelor of arts degree in management information systems from Thiel College.
 While at Thiel, Damien was a four-year player and captain for the men's basketball team.
 He also earned a master of science degree in instructional leadership with a concentration in sports management from Robert Morris University.
 Damien spent the past five years at Sewickley Academy as a teacher, coach, and senior school advisor.
 In his five years working at the high school level, he coached varsity basketball, track and field, and cross country, with each team earning group or individual success.

 Junior Varsity Girls Lacrosse